840000A 1984: THE DICE.

 840800C August: PETER WOLF.

 Syncro Sound.
-Mixed in New York, Right Track Recording.
+Mixed in New York City, Right Track Recording.
 Incl.

 - Pretty Lady (Peter Wolf/Michael Jonzun)